+- > 15 tables,

+- 8 composite and 3 enum types,

+- > 1 view,

+- 2 triggers,

-- > 15 tables, - > 5 composite and 3 enum types, - > 1 view. - more than 100 functions, about half of them being directly callable by users, - ➤ 1 sequence named emaj_global_seq used to assign to every update recorded in any log table of the database a unique identifier with an increasing value over time, - > 1 specific schema, named emaj, that contains all these relational objects, - > 2 roles acting as groups (NOLOGIN): emaj_adm to manage E-Maj components, and emaj viewer to only look at E-Maj components - ➤ 2 event triggers when the PostgreSQL version is 9.3 or 9.4 and 3 event triggers when the PostgreSQL version is at least 9.5.
+- more than 120 functions, about 50 of them being directly callable by users,

+- ➤ 1 sequence named emaj_global_seq used to assign to every update recorded in any log table of the database a unique identifier with an increasing value over time,

+- > 1 specific schema, named emai, that contains all these relational objects.

+- ➤ 2 roles acting as groups (NOLOGIN): emaj_adm to manage E-Maj components, and emaj_viewer to only look at E-Maj components

+- 3 event triggers.

-Technical tables, whose structure is interesting to know, are described in the coming chapters (emaj_group_def is described in §4.2.2, emaj_param is described in §5.1 and emaj_hist is described in §5.3).
+Technical tables, whose structure is interesting to know, are described in the coming chapters (emaj_group_def is described in §4.2.2, emaj_param is described in §5.1 and emaj_hist is described in §5.4).